Cub Scouts. Do Your Best. Have Fun Doing It.

 Cub Scout Pack Organization

-• The Den usually meets once or twice a month
+• Dens typically meet once or twice a month

-• Den meetings include games, crafts, activities, ceremonies, etc.
+• Activities include games, crafts, ceremonies, and hands-on fun

-• The Pack meets monthly in the parish hall of St. Kilian Catholic Church
+• Pack meets monthly in the parish hall at St. Kilian Catholic Church

 • Led by the Cubmaster and Pack volunteers